Creatures of the Night

 Creatures of the Night is the tenth studio album by American rock band Kiss, released in 1982.
 It was the band's last for Casablanca Records, the only label for which Kiss had recorded up to that point.
-The album was dedicated to the memory of Casablanca founder and early Kiss supporter Neil Bogart, who had died of cancer during the recording sessions.
-It is also the band's last album recorded with Ace Frehley credited as an official member and their first album with Vinnie Vincent, as the initially uncredited lead guitarist.
+The album was dedicated to the memory of Casablanca founder and early Kiss supporter, Neil Bogart, who had died of cancer during the recording sessions.
+It is also the band's last album recorded with Ace Frehley, credited as an official member and their first album with Vinnie Vincent, as the initially uncredited lead guitarist.
 Vincent would later be credited but not featured on the cover of the 1985 reissue of the album.
 It was also Kiss's last album to feature the band with their trademark makeup until the release of Psycho Circus in 1998.

 Background

 By 1982, Kiss's popularity in the US had plummeted due to changing musical tastes and their move away from the anthemic hard rock of their earlier material.
 1979's Dynasty, while commercially successful, alienated many fans with the disco-flavored track "I Was Made for Lovin' You."
 1980's Unmasked fell further into a power pop oriented sound and was Kiss's first album not to achieve platinum status since 1975's Dressed to Kill.
 The band did not even tour the U.S. for Unmasked, and it also soon faced its first lineup change: founding member Peter Criss, who had not participated in any of the Unmasked recording sessions, officially left Kiss in 1980 and was replaced by Eric Carr.

 Fan hopes were raised in 1980 when Kiss announced that they were going to make their heaviest record yet.
-Instead, the band released Music from "The Elder" in late 1981, a concept album originally intended to complement a film called The Elder that was ultimately never filmed.
+Instead, the band released Music from "The Elder" in late 1981, a concept album originally intended to complement a film called The Elder that was ultimately never made.
 Despite confidence from producer Bob Ezrin that this would recreate the success from 1976's Destroyer, the album did not improve the band's status, and on the contrary, further diminished Kiss' US fanbase, failed to achieve gold status, and having cancelled their U.S. Unmasked Tour just a short time before, the band then called off the planned tour for Music from "The Elder."

 Kiss's label situation had changed as well.
 Casablanca Records founder Neil Bogart had sold the label to its distributor PolyGram in 1980, and went on to briefly form Boardwalk Records before being diagnosed with and later succumbing to cancer.
 Using a clause in their Casablanca contract that gave the band an option to leave the label if Bogart died, Kiss became free agents and signed a multimillion-dollar deal with Mercury Records.
 Mercury, a label also owned by PolyGram, reverted the band to their "old" label, though in name only.